Romern/syncMyMoodle/README.md

 * Pages and Labels: Embedded Opencast and Youtube Videos

 # Setup
-Intially you need to install the requirements:
+Initially you need to install the requirements:
 ```bash
 pip3 install -r requirements.txt
 ```